-Antenatal screening and diagnostic tests can detect pregnancy complications and foetal abnormalities.
+Antenatal screening and diagnostic tests can detect pregnancy complications and foetal anomalies.
 Find out here what you and your baby may be tested for.

-Pregnancy and foetal screening tests may include blood tests (screening for risks such as sickle cell anaemia) and foetal anomaly scans (such as nuchal translucency measurements looking at the risk of genetic abnormalities including Down's syndrome).
+Pregnancy and foetal screening tests may include blood tests (screening for conditions such as sickle cell anaemia) and scans (such as nuchal translucency scan which looks at the likelihood of baby having a genetic condition).

-A screening test will give you information about how likely it is that your baby will be born healthy.
-If the likelihood of your baby being born with a condition affecting their health is high, according to the screening test, you will be offered a diagnostic test, which can give you a definite answer.
+A screening test can only give you information about how likely it is that your baby may be affected by a condition.
+If the likelihood is high, you will be offered a diagnostic test, which can give you a definite answer.

 Available foetal and pregnancy screening tests